MoniMurray/shopping-list/README.md

 User Authentication Confirmed [Homepage expanded view](assets/images/wireframes/Authentication-confirmed-homepage-wireframe.png), with additional user functionality

-There are lots of different options to create your wireframes - Code Institute students can access Balsamiq as part of the course.

-Some other options include Figma, AdobeXD, Sketch and Mockup to name just a few!
-Or you can even go old school and get those wireframes completed using pen and paper.
 Just snap an image of the completed wireframes to add the images to the README.

-Features
+User Experience (UX)
 👩🏻‍💻 View an example of a completed user experience section here

+User Stories
+Add your user stories here.
+You want to include first time visitors and returning visitors here as a minimum.
+Think about each group, and the experience and journey you want them to have on your site.
+It really helps to think about this before you start coding, and will really help with creating your wireframes.

+**Features**

+👩🏻‍💻 View an example of a completed user experience section here

 This section can be used to explain what pages your site is made up of.

-General features on each page
+##General features on each page

 If there is a feature that appears on all pages of your site, include it here.
 Examples of what to include would the the navigation, a footer and a favicon.

 I then like to add a screenshot of each page of the site here, i use amiresponsive which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

-Future Implementations
+##Future Implementations

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.

-Accessibility
+##Accessibility

 Be an amazing developer and get used to thinking about accessibility in all of your projects!

 This is the place to make a note of anything you have done with accessibility in mind.
 Some examples include: